-1994 SI field activities included the collection and chemical analysis of 68 surface and near surface soil samples at 32 locations (shown on Figure 2-3), the installation and sampling of 2 groundwater monitoring wells, and observations of the site's physical conditions.
-These data were compiled in the Draft Old Small Arms Range (SS-033) Site Investigation Report (URS 1995) and were used to assess whether potential risk was posed by onsite levels of lead in soil.
+An SI was initiated in 1994 and included the collection and chemical analysis of 68 surface and near surface soil samples at 32 locations (shown on Figure 3), the installation and sampling of 2 groundwater monitoring wells, and observations of the site's physical conditions.

+These data were compiled in the Draft Old Small Arms Range (SS-033) Site Investigation Report

+(URS 1995) and were used to assess whether potential risk was posed by onsite levels of lead in soil.
 The Draft SI report recommended that a soil removal action be undertaken at SS-033 to mitigate lead concentrations in excess of 400 milligrams per kilogram (mg/kg) in site soils.
 Further sampling, to determine the exact extent of soil requiring remediation and to confirm that remedial activities were successful, was also recommended.